authelia/authelia/README.md

 When accessing the login page, a self-signed certificate exception should appear, it has to be trusted before you can get to the target page.
-The certificate must be trusted for each subdomain, therefore it is normal to see the exception several times.
+The certificate must also be trusted for each subdomain, therefore it is normal to see the exception several times.

 Below is what the login page looks like: